 A small map published in late 1795 holds a special place of distinction in North Carolina’s cartographic history.
 Occacock from Actual Survey.
 By I. Price 1795 was the very first map drawn, engraved, and printed in North Carolina.*

 The Outer Banks have a fascinating and ever-changing history.
 Inlets between the ocean and Pamlico Sound may open, close, and even migrate.
 One constant has been Ocracoke Inlet.
-It has remained stationary, open, and navigable since discovery in 1585.
-The importance of Ocracoke inlet is revealed in the first paragraph of Price’s pamphlet: It is the only one which admits vessels of any burden, bound to any of the ports of entry or delivery of the State of North Carolina, excepting those on Cape Fear river and those of Beaufort and Swannsborough.
+It has remained open, relatively stationary, and navigable since discovery in 1585.1 In his pamphlet, Jonathan Price described Occacock as follows:

 Shell Castle, the reason for this map and pamphlet